 Jalylah Burrell (American Studies) : Jalylah Burrell has been appointed the Ida B. Wells Postdoctoral Fellow African and Black Diaspora Studies at DePaul University,

-Angela Onwuachi-Willig (Sociology): Angela Onwuachi-Willig joined the faculty at the University of California where she became the Chancellor’s Professor of Law at Berkeley Law in 2016, one year before completing the PhD in Sociology and African American Studies at Yale University.
+Angela Onwuachi-Willig (Sociology): In May 2018, Angela Onwuachi-Willig was named the dean of Boston University Law School.
+She joined the faculty at the University of California where she became the Chancellor’s Professor of Law at Berkeley Law in 2016, one year before completing the PhD in Sociology and African American Studies at Yale University.
 Previously, Angela taught at the University of Iowa College of Law, where she was the Charles and Marion Kierscht Professor and at the University of California, Davis, King Hall, where she was an Assistant Professor of Law.
-She teaches Employment Discrimination, Evidence, Family Law, Critical Race Theory, and Torts.
+(Updated, May 25, 2018)

 Ryan Jobson (Anthropology): For the 2017-2019 academic years, Ryan Jobson will hold the title of Provost’s Postdoctoral Fellow in the Department of Anthropology at the University of Chicago.